How to use voice typing in Windows 11

 - If the incorrect language appears, click the menu box and choose the preferred option (shown above)

-In some cases, your favored language may not appear, but you can remedy this by downloading the appropriate add-on.
+Sometimes, your favored language may not appear, but you can remedy this by downloading the appropriate add-on.

 To install a language pack in Windows 11, follow these steps: